 A driver that has an excessively high BAC or multiple past DUIs on their record is generally more likely to see enhanced charges if their DUI results in death.
 The specific circumstances of the incident, including any egregiously reckless driving, can also play a factor.

-Penalties for DUI Murder in California
+What are the Penalties for DUI Murder in California?

 DUI murder charges are considered a felony and will count as a “strike” under the state’s three-strikes sentencing system.
 Repeated “strikes” will result in automatically doubled sentences, and a third strike can result in a minimum of 25 years in prison.

 A conviction in a DUI murder case will result in a minimum of 15 years of jail time.
 It could lead to life imprisonment.
 Offenders must also pay up to $10,000 in fines.